Skip to main content

 3a.
 Register a as a provider

-To register as a provider, follow the Get Started guides:
+To register as a provider, follow the Get Started or stop for 2 minutes to watch a video of this and all the following steps.

 3b.
 Register a machine